Stasshe/Pyxis-CodeCanvas/README_en.md

 ### **How to use Tauri Desktop version**
 1. Clone the repository and switch to the `tauri` branch
 2. Install Rust and Node.js
-3. Run `npm install` to install dependencies
+3. Run `pnpm install` to install dependencies
-4. Run `npx tauri dev` to launch the desktop app
+4. Run `pnpm exec tauri dev` to launch the desktop app
 5. Enjoy the same Pyxis experience on desktop!

 ### **2. Your First Pyxis Project**